DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 providing insight into complex social dynamics.
-In the field of education technology, some studies have attempted experimental research using randomized controlled trials, whereby the intervention is applied to a statistically-significant group, selected randomly, and compared to a non-treatment group.[^58] Such approaches seek to show definitively if an intervention works, and can provide strong evidence that can be used to support and justify particular policy responses.
+In the field of education technology, some studies have attempted experimental research using randomized controlled trials, whereby the intervention is applied to a statistically significant group, selected randomly, and compared to a non-treatment group.[^58] Such approaches seek to show definitively if an intervention works, and can provide strong evidence that can be used to support and justify particular policy responses.
 Large randomized